enkodellc/angular-multi-slider/README.md

 Code licensed under New BSD License.

 AngularJS multi slider component with multiple sliders and thumbs support.
 Easily bind to 'value' and 'title' json objects.
 CSS style is very simple easily customize your slider handles and bubbles.
-No Jquery needed, the only dependency is Angular.
+No JQuery dependency required.
+The only dependency is Angular.

 *[Derived from angular-rangeslider](https://github.com/supertorio/angular-rangeslider-directive)